On Deck — Stay Ready

 Gatorade: High — sugar spike followed by drop

-On Deck Life: None — zero sugar formula
+On Deck: None — zero sugar formula

 The Bottom Line